What is the Brown Liquid? Can I Use it?

 You can also let the leachate drain away to soil I this is where the HOTBIN is situated.

-Why does my compost leachate smell?
+Why does my liquid fertiliser smell?
 What do I do if it smells?

-If your leachate smells fruity, acidic, or is pale yellow rather than dark brown these are good indicators you have excess water in your HOTBIN and the water is leaching intermediary organic acids out as it drains to the base.
+If the liquid produced by the HOTBIN smells fruity, acidic, or is pale yellow rather than dark brown these are good indicators you have excess water in your HOTBIN and the water is leaching intermediary organic acids out as it drains to the base.
 These acids are produced in all forms of composting as waste is broken down into ever smaller compounds that bacteria can utilise.

 We do not recommend you apply such liquid to plants.
 Many of these acids can be phytotoxic (bad for plants).
 If you have collected such liquid, always leave it for several weeks until the bacteria (present in the liquid) consume the acids - it will turn odourless and is then safe to use on your garden.

 Liquid that smells is also an indication that the contents of your HOTBIN may be too wet and requires attention to stop the contents from turning anaerobic!
 You can remedy this by adding in extra shredded paper/cardboard to absorb the moisture and extra woodchip to provide additional aeration in the HOTBIN.

 If you have a black liquid that has a pungent drain like odour - your heap has gone anaerobic.
 See how to fix an anaerobic HOTBIN here.